avoliva/ng-scheduler/README.md

 `npm install ng-scheduler`

-Add SchedulerComponent to your modules.
+Add SchedulerModule to your modules.

 `<ng-scheduler [options]="schedulerOptions"></ng-scheduler>` in your HTML.